apache/samza/docs/startup/hello-samza/0.7.0/index.md

 Pretty neat, right?
 Now, check out the YARN UI again ([http://localhost:8088](http://localhost:8088)).
 This time around, you'll see your Samza job is running!

+If you can not see any output from Kafka consumer, you may have connection problem.
+Check [here](../../../learn/tutorials/0.7.0/run-hello-samza-without-internet.html).

 ### Generate Wikipedia Statistics

 Let's calculate some statistics based on the messages in the wikipedia-raw topic.
 Start two more jobs: